 Here follows general advice and comfort about life at Rare Book School, at the University of Virginia, and in Charlottesville.
+Please consult www.virginia.edu/Map/ for a searchable map of UVA

 Cabs

 The best way to get a cab in this area is to call for one.
 Local cab companies include: